Emmotes/ic_spoilers/docs/umberto.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Protective Presence** (Guess)
-> Umberto increases the health of all other Champions by 25% of his max health, and any healing effect on those Champions is increased by 25%.
+> Umberto increases the health of all other Champions by 25% of his max health, and healing effects on all Champions is increased by 25%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>